-If you contact us because you suspect that a child or young person is being, or is at risk of being, neglected, harmed or abused, we’ll investigate your claims.
+If you contact us because you suspect that a child or young person is being abused.
+Or is at risk of being, neglected, harmed or abused, we’ll look into your claims.

 You should contact us if you believe that a child or young person is being: